Dr. Darby Saxbe, Ph.D.

 Lab Research Coordinator

-Angela received her BA in Psychology and Spanish from Rutgers University, and right afterwards moved to the West Coast to continue her research experience during her "gap" years, before entering a doctoral program.
+Angela received her BA in Psychology and Spanish from Rutgers University, and right afterwards moved to the West Coast to continue her research experience during her "gap" years.
+She will begin her doctoral studies at UCLA in Fall 2014.
 Broadly speaking, Angela research interests focus on implications of behavior, social environment, and psychological and physical stress on both biological and mental health, which makes the NEST Lab a perfect fit.
 Angela is also involved in eating, dieting, and stress research at UCLA.
 And if she ever finds some spare time, Angela helps run a girls' school in Kenya and is usually on the first plane to another continent.

 NEST Grad Student